Localized deformation for initial data sets with the dominant energy condition: Gluing in the asymptotically flat region

 By Lemma~\ref{lemma:interpolation-Phi-2}, we have

 Lemma \ref{lemma:almost-DEC} gives $\bar{\mu} - |\bar{J}|_{\bar{g}}\ge \mu + \psi - |J+V|_g$, so that inequality \eqref{equation:estimate-2} follows using

 \end{proof}

 For $R$ large, the rescaled initial data set $(g^R, \pi^R)$ on $A_1$ is close to the flat data $(g_{\mathbb{E}}, 0)$.
 Hence the adjoint of the linearized operator at $(g^R, \pi^R)$ has an \emph{approximate kernel} comprised of the ten-dimensional kernel $K$ of the flat data (see Example~\ref{example:linearization}), in the sense that elements of unit norm in $K$ are mapped by the adjoint operator at $(g^R, \pi^R)$ to elements of small norm.
 Thus there is no uniform coercivity estimate for the adjoint operator at $(g^R, \pi^R)$ as $R$ tends to infinity.
-The following theorem says that the modified constraint operator can be solved transverse to the approximate kernel for which we employ a projection map $\Pi_{g_0}$.
-The proof of the theorem and the definition of $\Pi_{g_0}$ are deferred to Section \ref{section:projected}.
+The following theorem, whose proof is deferred to Section \ref{section:projected}, says that the modified constraint operator can be solved transverse to the approximate kernel.